NProfileAnalysisComputationalTool/npact/README.md

 running on http://genome.ufl.edu/npact/) go to "https://github.com/NProfileAnalysisComputationalTool/npact/releases".

-to get the latest development version of the code click the "Download ZIP" button on the right.
+To get the latest development version of the code click the "Download ZIP" button on the right.

 # Using